 A temporary test network with MEO as a native coin will be initiated.
 The network will be rigorously tested during an intense period of public testing ahead of the launch of the first version of the Merchant main-net.

 MEO being the native coin on this blockchain means it will be used for transactions on it.

 This is very different from MTO which is an ERC20 token that relies on the Ethereum

 blockchain and ETH for transactions.
 So, when the Merchant blockchain is active, MEO will

 be used instead of MTO.

-Release candidate of the Mainnet (MEO) and Merchant Ecosystem.
-Sneak preview of the finished main-net, which be available for everyone to test out and use.
+Release candidate of the Main-net (MEO) and Merchant Ecosystem.
+This will involve a sneak preview of the finished main-net, which be available for everyone to test out and use.

 The release candidate of the Merchant Token main-net will be at the verge of completion by this point.
-While the version is functional, it will not be quite ready to be run by the public as it will still need to undergo further tests.
+While the version will be functional, it will not be quite ready to be run by the public as it will still need to undergo further tests.

-Release of the mainnet (MEO) and Merchant Ecosystem.
+Release of the main-net (MEO) and Merchant Ecosystem.

 The 7th stage is the final stage of the Merchant token development process.